 - Tour Type: Private

-Two Days Trip to Cairo From Aswan By Plane
+Two Days Trip Aswan to Cairo By Plane

-Imagine visiting the magical city of Cairo and continuing on to the hypnotic city of Aswan, where the level of beauty has attained that of immortality, to see two of the seven wonders of the ancient world simultaneously.
+Imagine visiting the magical city of Cairo continuing from the hypnotic city of Aswan, where the level of beauty has attained that of immortality, to see two of the seven wonders of the ancient world simultaneously.
 In Cairo, a gorgeous metropolis that is truly a wonder above all wonders, one may fully immerse oneself in the rich history of this great nation.
-You will get the chance to witness the vibrant centre of ancient Egypt while exploring the gigantic Giza Pyramids, the Great Sphinx, the Egyptian Museum, and much more on our two-day trip from Aswan to Cairo.
+You will get the chance to witness the vibrant center of ancient Egypt while exploring the gigantic Giza Pyramids, the Great Sphinx, the Egyptian Museum, and much more on our Aswan to Cairo By Plane Tour Package.

 Old Cairo Highlights